McFarland to keep $681,120 of county money under proposed fire contract

 McFarland officials did not respond to a request for comment.

-The McFarland City Council has already approved the contract, Boller said, which means the Board of Supervisors vote on Tuesday would seal the deal.
+The McFarland City Council has already approved the contract, Boller said, which means the Board of Supervisors vote would seal the deal.

 Supervisors are scheduled to take up the issue during their afternoon session, which begins at 2 p.m. and takes place at the Kern County Administrative Center located at 1115 Truxtun Ave.